 Opening the rear cover is simple.
 Just 1) push down on the release tab with your thumb and 2) swing the cover down, then pull it out.
-There are 2 tabs at the bottom which fit into slots which are used when reinstalling it.
+There are 2 tabs at the bottom that fit into slots that are used when reinstalling it.

 Do these in reverse order after replacing filters.
 The release tab will snap at the top indicating it’s locked into place.

 It’s very simple and I don’t have any complaints.
 It’s also how the rival GermGuardian AC5000E is designed as well.

 Honeywell recommends replacing the HEPA filters every 12 months or so and the pre-filter every 3 months.

 This is because using the pre-filters both extends the life of the more expensive HEPA filters but also pre-filters have a limited life for absorbing odors and other chemical substances in the air.